 - Inappropriate touching, including but not limited to contact with the minor’s buttocks, groin, breasts, mouth, or genitals, or where the minor is required or encouraged to have inappropriate contact with the buttocks, groin, breasts, mouth or genitals of another

-- Sexual misconduct, domestic violence, dating violence, stalking or related retaliation as defined by Colby-Sawyer’s Sexual Misconduct Policies and Procedures.
+- Sexual misconduct, domestic violence, dating violence, stalking or related retaliation as defined by Colby-Sawyer’s Title IX Sexual Harassment Policies & Procedures.

 - Colby-Sawyer’s Non-Discrimination Policy

 - Hazing as defined by Colby-Sawyer’s Code of Community Responsibility’s Policy Against Hazing.

 - Other misconduct as defined by Colby-Sawyer’s Code of Community Responsibility

 - Providing alcohol or other illegal substances to a minor